AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

 * 1a.
 Required field missing or invalid (e.g., malformed phone numbers, tag too long).

     * 1a1.
-Cerebro shows an error indicating the invalid/missing field(s)
+Cerebro reports the invalid/missing field(s).

     Use case ends.

 * 1b.
 Duplicate would not be created

     * 1b1.
-Cerebro shows an error about duplicates.
+Cerebro reports a duplicate-company error.

     Use case ends.
 ---